Wrongful Termination

 Knowing how to prove whistleblower retaliation also means knowing what you will be up against.
 Employers rely on a predictable set of defenses in retaliation cases.
 Knowing these defenses early helps you build the evidence to counter each one before your employer solidifies their version of events.

 California courts address all four of these defenses regularly.
-Knowing which one your employer is likely to use gives Frontier Law Center a head start in identifying what documentation to gather and how to present what you already have.
+Knowing which one your employer is likely to use gives Frontier Law Center a head start on identifying what documentation to gather and how to present what you already have.

 What California Employees Ask About How to Prove Whistleblower Retaliation